PostScripton/laravel-money/docs/01_usage/creating.md

 # 🧰 Creating
-In order to use this package, you need to create a Money object:
+In order to use this package, you need to create a monetary object:

 ```php
 use PostScripton\Money\Money;